trollcop/usbimager/README.md

 to run USBImager as Administrator if you have problems accessing the raw disk devices.

 The first argument which is not a flag (does not start with '-') is used as the backup image directory.

+With '-a', all devices will be listed, even system disks.
+With this you can seriously damage your computer, be careful.

 Flags can be given separately (like "usbimager -v -s -2") or at once ("usbimager -2vs"), the order doesn't matter.
 For flags that set the same thing, only the last taken into account (for example "-124" is the same as "-4").